 A Wild and Rustic Woodland Ceremony in North Devon

-The couple had travelled from Egham (South East England) to North Devon with their family and friends to celebrate their marriage, having tied the knot legally at their home the day before.
+The couple had travelled from Egham to North Devon with their loved ones to celebrate their marriage, having tied the knot legally at their home the day before.

-All the wedding guests gathered underneath a canopy of trees in the woodland of Streamcombe Farm to watch the happy couple recite their vows in an informal ceremony conducted by one of Steph’s good friends (who was also a celebrant).
+The wedding guests gathered underneath a canopy of trees in the woodland of Streamcombe Farm to watch the couple recite their vows in an informal ceremony conducted by one of Steph’s good friends (who was also a celebrant).

 Steph wore a beautiful embroidered lace detail wedding dress, which had a sweetheart neckline and spaghetti straps.

-Her wedding flowers consisted of a bouquet of dried roses, Gypsophila and feathers, which Steph had carefully put together herself.
+Her wedding flowers consisted of a bouquet of dried roses, Gypsophila and feathers, which Steph had made herself.

 Steph’s bridesmaids wore floor length dark forest green chiffon dresses and held smaller bouquets identical to the bridal bouquet.